In-Data-We-Trust/In-Data-We-Trust.github.io/_pages/about.md

 ## Contact Us To See How We Can Help You?

-Email Pratik@indatawetrust.co.uk and we can discuss how we can help solve your data problems!
+Email <a href = "mailto: Pratik@indatawetrust.co.uk">Pratik@indatawetrust.co.uk </a> and we can discuss how we can help solve your data problems!

 <!-- > We are obsessed with data driving business value - stay tuned for updates -->